dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

   parametersRef:
     group: cilium.io
     kind: CiliumGatewayClassConfig
-    name: custom-gateway-class
+    name: internal-gateway-class

 ```

 At this point, we have seen how to create a gateway class, and with the use of a dedicated CRD, how to add some configurations.

 However, it seems there is no simple way to passe Cloud provider annotations, such as `service.beta.kubernetes.io/azure-load-balancer-internal: "true"` so that the gateways can inherit it from the gateway class.
-One could say that the gataway class is more akeen to the ingress class, and thus it may be more on the gateway side that we can configure such annotations.
+One could say that the gateway class is more akeen to the ingress class, and thus it may be more on the gateway side that we can configure such annotations.
 So let's move on to the gateway object.

 ## 3. More on the Gateway object

-Let's dig a little bit deeper into the Gateway object.

 ### 3.1.
 Gateway basic concepts